BIFILES REVIEWS GUIDE

 So… which apps get this right?

-Some platforms consistently perform better than others — but none are perfect.
+Some platforms consistently perform better than others, but none are perfect.

 That’s why we separate:

-- Editor’s Choice (strong all-round inclusivity)
+- Editor’s Choice for strong all-round inclusivity

 - Bi-friendly options with nuance